sdarlington/sdarlington.github.io/content/posts/2020-12-31-unsociable-christmas-tree.md

 When I came back to it, I realised that OpenCV was something that many Raspberry Pi owners were likely to use and I was surprised that I had to build my own version.

-Luckily my surprise was supported by the actual Raspberry Pi software archive: if you install `python3-opencv` you get all the libraries you need, and all without all the hassle of having to build your own<sup>[1](#fn1-5260 "see footnote")</sup>.
+Luckily my surprise was supported by the actual Raspberry Pi software archive: if you install `python3-opencv` you get all the libraries you need, and all without all the hassle of having to build your own[^1].
 As a side benefit, this removes about half of the steps in the tutorial!

 The rest worked incredibly well “out of the box.”
 I ran it, trained it on a few unsuspecting family members and was very impressed that it worked the first time.
 It uses a lot of CPU on my Pi 4, so I’m not sure that it would work on any of the earlier models.